My Chef's Apron

 • Take the cake out of the oven and let it completely cool before removing it from the pan.

-• Place any remaining cake in an airtight container and store in the refrigerator.
+• Place any remaining cake in an airtight container and store in the refrigerator for up to 5 days.

 Notes

-Lining the loaf pan: either use parchment paper and make sure the paper hangs a bit over the two long sides.
-Or coat all sides generously with a mixture of butter and olive oil.
+• Lining the loaf pan: Use parchment paper and make sure it hangs a bit over the two long sides.
+Or coat all sides lightly with butter and dust with almond flour.

-Sweetener: I highly recommend a confectioner or powder sweetener to keep this cake deliciously moist and get a smooth texture like in a pound cake.
-You can go for any other powdered (Erythritol) sweetener than the brand recommended in this recipe, if preferred, or powder the chosen sugar yourself using a blender or food processor until fine and fluffy.
+• Sweetener: I highly recommend a confectioner or powder sweetener to keep this cake deliciously moist and get a smooth texture like in a pound cake.
+You can go for any other powdered (Erythritol) sweetener than the brand recommended in this recipe or powder the chosen sugar yourself using a blender or food processor until fine and fluffy.

-Have no brandy?
-Use a tad of whiskey.
+• Have no brandy?
+Use a tad of whiskey instead.

 Add your own private notes